-- (i) Create awareness about what the UN is doing, where, in partnership with stakeholders. - (ii) Deliver key messages in support of programmes to achieve the Cooperation Framework outcomes. - (iii) Support advocacy efforts for policy changes and behavioral changes as planned by UNCTs, Results groups and Policy teams. - (iv) In line with the commitments in the Funding Compact, the UN development system will give visibility to donors and core and pooled fund contributions in communicating about the Cooperation Framework. - the Cooperation Framework as a document per se but highlighting the "what" on the key areas of focus of the UNCT as agreed with the host Government.
+- (i) Create awareness about what the UN is doing, where, in partnership with stakeholders. - (ii) Deliver key messages in support of programmes to achieve the Cooperation Framework outcomes. - (iii) Support advocacy efforts for policy changes and behavioral changes as planned by UNCTs, Results groups and Policy teams. - (iv) In line with the commitments in the Funding Compact, the UN development system will give visibility to donors and core and pooled fund contributions in communicating about the Cooperation Framework. - (v) Here, again, you are not actually trying to "sell" the Cooperation Framework as a document per se but highlighting the "what" on the key areas of focus of the UNCT as agreed with the host Government.
 Aligned to the Global Communications Strategy, on the "now what" you should aim to make people care and encourage key audiences to take action for the SDGs and to leave no one behind.